Skip to content

 These materials encompass all teaching modules for higher secondary level mathematics, and support the introduction and usage of scientific calculators.
 When students are able to achieve a suitable and sufficient understanding and usage of scientific calculators, they are able to deepen their understanding of and interest in mathematics.

-Mathematics education business in Indonesia and Thailand selected as a project by the Ministry of Education, Culture, Sports, Science and Technology
+Mathematics education business in Egypt and Bangladesh as a project by Japan’s Ministry of Education, Culture, Sports, Science and Technology

 Support for the International Physics Olympiad 2023